-HMRC have introduced an exemption regime for employee expenses.
+An exemption regime applies for employee expenses.
 At Robsons Accountants Ltd, we can provide guidance on the rules which, if the necessary conditions are met, result in the expenses being tax exempt and non reportable on form P11D in the Bexley, Kent area.

 Types of expenses